To begin with, we will take a look at how our minds work. How we

 that “blowing your own horn” is bad.
 That showoffs and impostors have

-to behave that way because they have nothing of any real value to offer.
-That
+to behave that way because they have nothing of any real value to offer and that

 the contributions of honest hard working people speak for themselves.
 This may

 be a legitimate perspective in a perfect world.
-But not in competitive work
+But not in a toxic work environment!

 Outstanding performance draws